jacksondc/crane/README.md

 # Writing a Client
 If you want to use a language that doesn't already have a client, you'll have to write your own.
 Here's the idea:

-1. All messages are sent through standard output and received through standard input.
+1. The client is executed through the command line.
+All messages are sent through standard output and received through standard input.
 2. The first word (up to a space) of each message from the server is considered the command.
-Everything after that is data.
+Everything after that is data, which should be used differently depending on the command.
 3. Responses from the client come in this format: the first word is the same as the command received.
 The second word is a status code: 200 for okay, 400 for error.
 Anything after that is data, which will be sent back to the game component.
+4. All messages should get trimmed (whitespace removed from either side) before passed on to the player (the server separates messages on different lines, but the player should never see those.)
+5. Each client passes along messages from one player.
+6. The first message a client receives will have the command "filename", followed by the filename (without file extension) of its player.
+The client is in charge of somehow importing this file and calling its `respond()` method.
+For instance, the JavaScript file uses Node's require: `require('../player/' + playerFile + '.js')` (here, `playerFile` is the filename received from the server).
+7. All subsequent messages will have the command "player", possibly followed by data, which should be passed as arguments to the player's `respond()` method.

+Look at the existing clients to get a better feel for how they are implemented.

 # TODO
 - Add custom timeout option
-- Write up client spec
-- Write up internal API spec